codefresh-io/docs.codefresh.io/_docs/administration/platform-ip-addresses.md

 ---
 title: "Codefresh Platform IP addresses"
-description: "How to whitelist the IP addresses of the Codefresh platform"
+description: "How to allowlist the IP addresses of the Codefresh platform"
 group: administration
 toc: true